apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stock futures rise Thursday after Dow closes at a record high: Live updates**
+**Supercharged markets surge on interest rate cut signals**

-You can read more about it [here](https://www.cnbc.com/2023/12/13/stock-market-today-live-updates.html).
+You can read more about it [here](https://www.reuters.com/markets/global-markets-wrapup-1-2023-12-14/).

 ## Requirements
 - Python 3.8